jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 The `bevy_procedural_tilemaps` library needs to know **what to actually place** at each generated location.

 It requires the following details:
-1. Which sprite to use from our tilemap?
+1. Which sprite to use from our tilemap atlas?
 2. Where exactly to position it?
 3. What components to add (collision, physics, etc.)?